ThePhD/ThePhD.github.io/_posts/2019-12-12-Full Circle - Embed for C Languages.markdown

 # Wow.

-Is this was hell is like?
+Is this what hell is like?
 Am I forever condemned to roll this enormous boulder up the same hill side, over and over again, only to slip and have it roll down to the base of the hill so that I must force myself to start all over again?

 What is even more hilarious is that Sean Baxter also has another form of this (undocumented) in Circle called `@array`, which takes a pointer + a size and turns that into an array for quick, spiffy use at runtime.
 Twice over, Circle has implemented exactly what I am trying to get into C++.
 Because C++ was so absolutely and utterly **bad** at handling large array literals and binary data, he worked something in to make simple things simple and not require a separate build step, like almost EVERY cross-platform solution -- Qt included -- does.